 What resources are available to help me?

 FIRST offers a vast library of information available to guide you on your journey to understanding ichthyosis and its implications.
-Ranging from a basic overview to an in-depth look at how ichthyosis is passed genetically, information for caregivers and teachers, our library includes booklets, resource sheets, disease sheets and our quarterly newsletter, Ichthyosis Focus.
+Ranging from a basic overview to an in-depth look at how ichthyosis is passed genetically, information for caregivers and teachers, our library includes booklets, tools and tips for living with ichthyosis, disease information and our quarterly newsletter, Ichthyosis Focus.
 Our Regional Support Network is available to connect individuals with others in similar circumstances.

 What can I do to help?